 Yes.
 We specialize in one-on-one personal training and couples training in the comfort of our air conditioned studio gym.
 Outdoor sessions are also available, if preferred.

 6. Do you offer health and wellness coaching?

 Yes.
 Our health and wellness coaching services include a comprehensive assessment, plus sessions on stress management, sleep quality, mindful eating, healthy snacking and much more.

 6. Do you have appointments available after hours?

 7. What happens at the initial consultation?

-Your first consultation will take approximately 30-60 minutes depending on your preferred option.
-We find that most people prefer a 60 minute initial consultation as this allows time for personalised treatment & support.
-Our Nutritionists will collect information relating to your medical history, stress levels, sleep, environmental factors, weight history, diet & activity levels, as well as your goals & expectations.
+Your first consultation will take approximately 60 minutes.
+We find that most people prefer a 60 minute initial consultation as this allows time for personalized treatment and support.
+Our Dietitians will collect information relating to your medical history, symptoms, stress levels, sleep, environmental factors, weight history, diet and activity levels, as well as your goals and expectations.
 This enables us to provide individually tailored advice.

 8. How often do I need to have an appointment?

 We generally prefer to arrange a follow-up appointment 2 – 4 weeks after your initial appointment in order to review your progress, answer any questions that you may have & keep you motivated.
 Some people prefer to attend on a weekly basis, while others would rather an appointment every 6 weeks or so, or you may simply want some basic information which can be obtained in a total of one or two sessions.
 The choice is yours.

 Our Dietitians allocate up to 60 minutes for each appointment to enable you to have quality one-on-one time.
 We do not double book appointment slots.
 Clients are therefore kindly asked to keep appointments, unless an emergency occurs.
 We request at least 24 hours notice for all cancellations or rescheduling of appointments.